Explore Our Curriculum

 • English 8

 In this course, students are introduced to literature from a variety of cultures and genres.
-While focusing on gender, social, and cultural issues, students practice close reading strategies and write persuasive essays in response to the readings.
-Effective strategies of interpretation and persuasion are developed, including the use of the text to support and extend arguments.
+While focusing on the gender, social, and cultural issues encountered by teenage girls throughout history, students practice close reading strategies and write analytical essays in response to the readings.
+Effective strategies of interpretation and argumentation are developed, including the use of the text to support and extend arguments.
 Through class discussion, written reflections, and cooperative learning, students are encouraged to examine their individual responses as readers and to explore the influences of social norms on their reading.
 Grammar and vocabulary are studied in the context of literature and student writing.

 • Creative Writing